 • The Chinese influence in Southeast Asia.

 • The hot spots of Greater China.

-Immerse yourself in the world center of markets and financial services, with a specific module on Wall Street and another dedicated to entrepreneurship.
+Experience the global epicenter of markets and financial services, with modules on Wall Street and entrepreneurship.

 • Understand the main markets and their products.

-• Get an insight into the backbone of these products.
+• Gain insight into the core mechanisms of these products.

 • Apply techniques and strategies to real situations.